Free Pick Up - National Newspapers

 Copies that are purchased from distribution points are still eligible as pick up circulation as long as they comply with the pick-up rules.

-G3.
-Copies are made available at the known distribution points for pick up or receipt by consumer
+G2.
+Copies are distributed to known distribution points and made available for pick up or receipt by consumer

 -